charmbracelet/bubbletea/tutorials/basics/README.md

 Next we'll define the update function.
 The update function is called when "things happen."
 It's job is to look at what has happened and return an updated model in response to whatever happened.
-It can also return a `Cmd` and make more things happen, but for not don't worry about that part.
+It can also return a `Cmd` and make more things happen, but for now don't worry about that part.

-In our case, when a user presses the down arrow `update`'s job is to notice that the down arrow was pressed and move the cursor accordingly (or not).
+In our case, when a user presses the down arrow, `update`'s job is to notice that the down arrow was pressed and move the cursor accordingly (or not).

 The "something happened" comes in the form of a `Msg`, which can be any type.
-Messages indicate some I/O happened, such as a keypress, timer tick, or a response from a server.
+Messages are the result of some I/O that took place, such as a keypress, timer tick, or a response from a server.

 We usually figure out which type of `Msg` we received with a type switch, but you could also use a type assertion.